 Although the QuadCast S offers minimal upgrades compared to the slightly cheaper QuadCast, if you value the overall aesthetics of your gaming setup (or you just really want to show off during video calls), then this is the microphone for you.

 As we discuss in the HyperX QuadCast S microphone review below, we loved its sound quality, its reliable build quality and features such as the handy tap-to-mute button, the built-in shock mount and pop filter.
-Read on to find out if it’s worthy of joining the best microphones for gaming, streaming and podcasting.
+Read on to find out if it’s worthy of joining the best gaming microphones.

 HyperX QuadCast S review: Price and availability